maxbates/cogeneration/doc/multimers.md

     - [ ] consider processing PDB multimers manually?
         - [ ] better small molecule handling, especially if in binding interface
     - [ ] Acquire more binders for training
+    - [ ] ? expose per-chain metadata (chain IDs, lengths) when generating metadata file
+        - however wont be available in public multiflow metadata file, use for new dataset?
     - [ ] Review RFDiffusion training curriculum

 - Support "hotspots"
     - RFDiffusion style specification of interacting residues
     - Method to determine hotspots from a complete structure
+    - update losses to ensure important binding residues are interacting across chains

 - Consider residue-specific time schedules
     - e.g. for inpainting a binder, freeze the target chain at t=1